 Tu, aged 25, is a Vietnamese seafarer.
 He worked on board a Taiwanese fishing vessel which was attacked by Somalian pirates then held in captivity from 25th December 2010 to 17th July 2012.

-Tu narrated this story in December 2015.
+Tu narrated his story in December 2015.
 He has permitted the translation of his story for use by the Maritime Piracy Humanitarian Response Programme (MPHRP).
+This is a summary.

 The crew were fed on rice that had been wet for some time and had started to mould.
 At first, the crew refused the rice but realising they would not eat without it, they learned to at first pinch their noses to avoid the smell, then eventually they became used to the moulding food.
 During this period, the pirates would contact the ship owner and demand a ransom, then be turned down as the amount was thought too much.

 Eventually, the vessel's fuel ran out and the pirates tortured the chief engineer when he could suggest no way to restart the engine.
 However, the second engineer advised them to open all the fuel oil tanks to collect the remaining oil, and this was enough to reach an island.
 For a short time, the crew persuaded the pirates to let them fish, then the pirates retracted their permission.
 Some of the crew fished anyway, but if they were caught, they were beaten.